 Please contact the Health Center if you have questions or concerns regarding your prescription refill either by phone 413-538-2121 or by email email@example.com

 The Health Center requires a copy of your Insurance Information.
 Click here for more information on Student Health Insurance Pharmacy Information.
 If you have a separate prescription insurance card, please call the pharmacy at 413-271-9990 with your prescription card or upload it onto Community's mobile app.
 Required information: Name, ID #, Group #, Rx Bin #, PCN #.
 The pharmacy requires this information to process your prescription.

 Call Community, A Walgreens Pharmacy at 413-271-9990 to request a refill of your prescription and delivery to the Health Center or do it online through there mobile app.
 If you do not have refills available to you, please contact the provider who prepared the prescription and ask them to call or fax a prescription to Community ( fax 413-271-9992).

 - Profile on www.walgreens.com

 - Call Community, A Walgreens pharmacy directly

 If you have a medication that is prescribed by your physician at home, arrangements can be made to have it delivered to the Health Center:

-- Have your provider from home call the prescription into Louis and Clark Pharmacy.
+- Have your provider from home call the prescription into Community, A Walgreens pharmacy.
 Be sure they have your insurance information and that they note you want this delivered to the MHC Health Center.

-- Have your pharmacy from home, call the prescription into Louis and Clark Pharmacy.
+- Have your pharmacy from home, call the prescription into Community, A Walgreens Pharmacy.
 Be sure they have your insurance information and that they note you want this delivered to the MHC Health Center.

 - Make an appointment to see one of the Health Center clinicians.
 Bring with you the original prescription or a container of the medication that indicates the details of the prescription.